vvatanabe/dockertestx/README.md

 ### InitialDBSetup
 A helper struct used with `PrepDatabase` to specify the schema and initial data for setting up your test database.

+### NewMinIO
+This function starts a MinIO Docker container using default settings.
+It uses the MinIO image (`"minio/minio"`) with the default tag (`"latest"`).
+It returns a configured `*s3.Client` from AWS SDK Go v2 along with a cleanup function that ensures the container is removed after the test completes.
+For most cases, you can use NewMinIO directly for a quick setup.

+### NewMinIOWithOptions
+Similar to other services, `NewMinIOWithOptions` allows you to customize the container's settings through `RunOption` functions and host configuration options.
+It applies the default settings:
+  - Repository: "minio/minio"
+  - Tag: "latest"
+  - Environment: MINIO_ROOT_USER=minioadmin, MINIO_ROOT_PASSWORD=minioadmin
+  - Command: ["server", "/data"]

+This provides flexibility in configuring the MinIO container for specific test scenarios.

+### PrepBucket
+A helper function that creates a bucket in MinIO if it doesn't already exist.
+This is useful for setting up the necessary storage structure before uploading objects.

+### UploadObject
+A helper function that uploads a single object (file) to a specified bucket in MinIO.
+It accepts a bucket name, key (object path), and the object data as a byte slice.

+### PrepS3Objects
+A helper function that prepares a bucket with multiple objects.
+It first ensures the bucket exists (creating it if necessary), then uploads all the specified objects.
+It accepts a bucket name and a map of object keys to byte slices containing the object data.

 ## Examples